 If you’re considering a Parent PLUS Loan vs. a private student loan, keep in mind that the right one for you will depend on your needs as well as your credit.

 For example, a PLUS Loan might be better if you want a fixed rate as well as access to federal benefits and protections.
-But if you have excellent credit, you might qualify for a lower interest rate on a private loan than you’d get with a PLUS Loan.
+But if you have excellent credit, you might qualify for a lower interest rate and fewer fees on a private loan than you’d get with a PLUS Loan.

 Can I get a student loan with a 600 credit score?